the month of march in a rainbow of colors

 Ubuntu

-*For those that cannot upgrade, Expanded Security Maintenance is available through Ubuntu Pro.
+*For those that cannot upgrade, Expanded Security Maintenance (ESM) is available through Ubuntu Pro.

 Adobe ColdFusion

-Product name Version Build General availability End of core support End of extended support
+Product name Version General Availability End of Life

 MySQL